rome/tools/website/src/_includes/docs/project-config.md

 ```

 - `level` will indicate the severity of the diagnostic, valid values are: `"off"`, `"warn"` and `"error"`;
-- `options` is wildcard value, with information that will be passed to a rule;
+- `options` is a wildcard value, meaning that will change based on the rule;